1R0B0T/1R0B0T/README.md

-My name is Thomas and today is Friday, 9 December at 18:08 CET.
+My name is 1R0B0T and today is Friday, December 9 at 12:55 PM EST.